mzaieda/Twitter-Sentiment-Analysis-Mobile-App/backend/README.md

 First of all you need a [*Twitter Developer Account*](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).
 After finishing the registration process, you will have to create a project and an app inside the Developer Platform.

 Once your request has been approved you'll have access to the *API Key*, *API Key Secret*, *Bearer Token*, *Access Token*, *Access Token Secret*.
-Make sure to save these credentials.
+You need to save these credentials.

 Make sure you have Python installed on your system and consider using a virtual environment for the project.